Terra Incognita (Person of Interest)

 "Terra Incognita" is the 20th episode of the fourth season of the American television drama series Person of Interest.
 It is the 88th overall episode of the series and is written by producer Erik Mountain and supervising producer Melissa Scrivner Love and directed by Alrick Riley.
 It aired on CBS in the United States and on CTV in Canada on April 14, 2015.

 The series revolves around a computer program for the federal government known as "The Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 A team follows "irrelevant" crimes: lesser level of priority for the government.
 However, their security and safety is put in danger following the activation of a new program named Samaritan.
 In the episode, Reese decides to investigate one of Carter's unsolved cases to honor her memory.
 During the episode, there are scenes of flashbacks to contrast the present scenes.
 The title refers to "Terra incognita", which is Latin for "Unknown land", a term used in cartography for regions that have not been mapped or documented.
 The episode marked the return of Taraji P. Henson following her character's death in "The Crossing".

 According to Nielsen Media Research, the episode was seen by an estimated 9.21 million household viewers and gained a 1.5/5 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising Henson's return and Caviezel's performance, writing, editing and directing, with many deeming it one of the series' best episodes.

 Plot

 Flashbacks

 In 2008, rookie Carter (Taraji P. Henson) is partnered with Detective Raymond Terney (Al Sapienza) to investigate Chase Patterson's (Zachary Booth) family's murder.
-All signs point to Chase being alienated with his family.
+All signs point to Chase being alienated from his family.
 She questions Chase but he states he is innocent.
 Terney is convinced he is guilty but Carter is hesitant.
 She inspects Chase's cabin and hears noise inside but finds nothing.
 She is then called by Terney, who tells her that Chase fled to Paris but they are dropping the case to work on a new one.